FieldStudiesCouncil/tombiovis/README.md

 # The FSC Identikit
-The FSC Identikit is a framework for creating online biological identification keys and related resources.
+The FSC Identikit is a framework for creating online biological identification resources, including multi-access keys.
 The genesis of the project
 was the Field Studies Council's (FSC) Tomorrow's Biodiversity project (funded by Esmée Fairbairn 2013-2017 inclusive).